 When you import a .QBO file into QuickBooks, you may receive the following message “QuickBooks is unable to verify the financial institution information for this download”.

-if your QuickBooks copy is three years old (for example, for current 2019, QuickBooks 2016 or earlier (or QuickBooks enterprise 16 or earlier), it will not import the .QBO files.
-You must either update to the newer version or use the Transactions app, Bank2IIF, or CSV2IIF converters depending on the file you have and import as an IIF file instead of QBO.
+If your QuickBooks copy is three years old (for example, for current 2023, QuickBooks 2020 or earlier (or QuickBooks enterprise 20 or earlier), it will not import the .QBO files.